frodeborli/moebius-socket/README.md

 An easy to use interface for working with many simultaneous and non-blocking network connections.

-PHP is unable to support stream_select() with more than 1024 on most installations.
+> Note!
+A default build of PHP limit the number of concurrent "polling"
-This can be changed by recompiling PHP.
+> connections to 1024.
+This limitation can be overcome by running multiple
+> server processes, or by recompiling PHP.

 Architecture